-Understanding and Working with Anxiety & Depression EAP / EAL practice
+Understanding and Working with Anxiety & Depression IN EAP / EAL practice

 This four-day workshop (2 days on anxiety and 2 days on depression) will provide an overview of working with depression and anxiety in the context of the EPI model of equine assisted psychotherapy and equine assisted personal development (learning).